 Think of your clients.
 You are in charge of taking care of them.
 You must not fail at any cost.

 Embrace the graveyard shift.
 It may be tiring, but it is also an opportunity for you to discover your strength.
-It is very much different from the day shift, but it does teaches you things that you will never know during the day, especially on the virtues of beneficence, non-maleficence, perseverance, altruism, professionalism, and sacrifice.
+It is very much different from the day shift, but it does teach you things that you will never know during the day, especially on the virtues of beneficence, non-maleficence, perseverance, altruism, professionalism, and sacrifice.

 The graveyard shift is not something to be dreaded.
 It is a challenge that tests our flexibility, physical and mental stability, and professionalism as nurses.
 It may be a dark place, but do remember: the best nurses always carry the light and shine this light to the world through their passion and care.